mambojuice/XWING/README.md

 Invoking XWING is as simple as creating a [definition file](https://github.com/mambojuice/XWING/wiki/Definition-File) and saving it alongside the EXE.

 ## Usage
 Grab the latest binary from the Bin folder, or [download AutoIT](http://www.autoitscript.com) and compile it yourself!
-No

 ## License
 XWING is released under the GPLv3 license.
 See the LICENSE file for full details.